gchumillas/schema-fixer/README.md

-A library to "fix" external data.
+A library to "fix" arbitrary data.

 ## Motivation